 March 21, 2012 – Barely an hour after Firestorm was born.

 Time has flown by at the speed of light.
-It doesn’t seem possible that it’s been two years since Firestorm was born, two years and four days since Miss Saffron stepped off the trailer, an, as yet, unhandled mustang from the wild who had never willingly touched or been touched by any human.
+It doesn’t seem possible that it’s been nearly four years since Firestorm was born, two years and four days since Miss Saffron stepped off the trailer, an, as yet, unhandled mustang from the wild who had never willingly touched or been touched by any human.
 And she was very pregnant.
 We were told by the BLM that she would probably deliver in May.
 That was March 17th.
 Four days later Miss Firestorm was born.
 The above video takes you from birth to two years old in less than three minutes.
 Which is about how the time passage felt to us.
 The entire story is detailed below, or in Chapter 19 of Born Wild.

 March 21, 2014 – Happy Birthday Miss Stormy – Two Years Old